akeneo/pim-community-dev/Bundle/DataGridBundle/Resources/doc/backend/extensions/formatter.md

 ```
 column_name:
     type: fixed
-    value_key: string #required, key in result that shoud represent this field
+    data_name: string #required, key in result that should represent this field
 ```
 Represent field that contains data from another field